jesseloudon/jesseloudon.github.io/_posts/2020-02-26-OpenSource Blogging with Jekyll GitHub VSCode Part2.markdown

 1. We'll install VSCode
 2. We'll install Git
 3. We'll install Ruby and Jekyll
-4. We'll clone a Jekyll Theme to a local folder and preview the site
+4. We'll clone a free remote Jekyll Theme to a local folder and preview the site

 <i> Already have Visual Studio Code or Git installed? --> Update to the latest release prior to continuing with this guide.